Cossey/docker/README.md

 **All these packages support multiple linux architectures including the Raspberry Pi. _You're welcome!_**

+## Web Service Discovery host daemon **_/wsdd_**
+Allows legacy samba shares to be discovered by Windows 10 version 1511 and higher.
+Useful when hosting samba in docker.
+Runs on Python 3.

+Refer to the [readme](wsdd/README.md) file in the folder for further details.

 ## Chocolatey Package Manager **_/choco_**
 Supports building packages and pushing them to a Chocolatey Registry in a Linux Container.